 Salukis can have either a feathered or smooth coat—either will require weekly brushing, with special attention paid to long ears and tails,—and they do shed less than other breeds.
 The breed is known for being a clean dog that's free from most typical canine odors, and thus requires infrequent bathing.
 Saluki owners should be mindful about trying to keep ear feathering outside of their bowls while eating.

-These beautiful dogs are known to be both reserved and affectionate, and offer devoted companionship to their families.
-While the Saluki as a breed isn't overly demonstrative, they will form deep bonds with their humans and are susceptible to separation anxiety when when left along for long periods of time.
+These beautiful dogs are known to be both reserved and affectionate and offer devoted companionship to their families.
+While the Saluki as a breed isn't overly demonstrative, they will form deep bonds with their humans and are susceptible to separation anxiety when left alone for long periods of time.

 Their high activity level means they won’t do well in an apartment and without plenty of walks (or runs) and time spent outdoors.
 Thanks to its speed and natural inclination to chase and hunt deer, squirrels, or any other wildlife, a strong leash, attentive owner, and safe, enclosed places to roam outdoors are must-haves for this breed.

 These quiet, sensitive dogs can become timid and shy without early socialization.
-They make excellent family pets, as they may be fearless while hunting but are otherwise gentle and unaggressive...and they’re perfectly happy to cozy up to their humans on an oversized couch or bed (in fact, soft, plush surfaces are a favorite for these dogs due to their lack of body fat and extra "cushioning").
+They make excellent family pets, as they may be fearless while hunting they are otherwise gentle and unaggressive.
+They’re perfectly happy to cozy up to their humans on an oversized couch or bed (in fact, soft, plush surfaces are a favorite for these dogs due to their lack of body fat and extra "cushioning").

 However, the Saluki may not necessarily be the ideal choice for homes with young children; while tolerant, they can sometimes prove too active for young kids.
 They also prefer the companionship of other Salukis, but can can get along with most other breeds as long as they do not have particularly dominant personalities.